 Fire prevention, early detection and notification can save lives and your business assets.

 Fire alarm regulations state that all business premises must have ‘an appropriate fire detection system’.
 Essentially, you need a detection system in place that allows everyone to be warned so they can quickly and safely exit the building.

 Discover which fire alarm and detection system is best for your business.

 Types of Fire Alarms

 UK Fire Alarm regulations don’t specify the exact type of fire alarm you should have, it should just be ‘appropriate’ for your business.

-The Addressable Fire Alarm tells you exactly where the fire is, whether there is smoke, heat or even if there is a fault.
+Addressable Fire Alarms tell you exactly where the fire is, whether there is smoke, heat or even if there is a fault.
 Each device has its own unique electronic address which then displays on the fire alarm panel.

-Ideal for: Large businesses such as hotels, office blocks, factories or a business with high-risk areas.
+They are ideal for large businesses such as hotels, office blocks, distribution centres or a business with high-risk areas.

 Factors to consider when choosing a Fire Alarm System